 3. Transportation Reconnection Projects

-Examples of transportation reconnection projects include infrastructure removal, building a structure over a highway to connect both sides (often called a cap or lid), pedestrian walkways or overpasses, roadway redesigns, complete streets conversions, and main street revitalization.
+Examples of transportation reconnection projects include, but are not limited to: infrastructure removal, building a structure over a highway to connect both sides (often called a cap or lid), pedestrian walkways or overpasses, roadway redesigns, complete streets conversions, and main street revitalization.

 If you are not sure your project qualifies as a transportation reconnection project, we encourage you to submit the Expression of Interest form so our team can assess whether your project qualifies.